 The leaders of the Crusades depended heavily on the services of these knights.
-In order to serve the cause of the Crusades better, the knights banded together in the form of military organizations or orders under the leadership of a grand master.
+To serve the cause of the Crusades better, the knights banded together in the form of military organizations or orders under the leadership of a grand master.
 Although the main members of the orders were combatants, the orders also had non-combatant members – priests and lay members who cared for the sick and the wounded.
-Also, although these orders were military in their purpose and structure, they also had the character of religious institutes.
-The members were initiated with religious ceremonies and their swords were blessed and dedicated to protect the innocent, the poor, and the Church.
+Also, although these orders were military in their purpose and structure, they had the character of religious institutes.
+The members were initiated with religious ceremonies and their swords were blessed and dedicated to protecting the innocent, the poor, and the Church.

 There were three military orders of knights organized during the time of the Crusades:

 1. The Knights of St. John the Baptist.
 This Order started only as a hospice for pilgrims in Jerusalem, but it eventually organized a militia of knights from among its members shortly after the First Crusade.
 Therefore, the Order had a mixed membership of combatants (knights) and non-combatant members.
 The knights actively participated in the Crusades ever since, while the non-combatants cared for the wounded and the sick.
 The members wore a black mantle with a white cross.
 Because the Order built a hospital in the Holy Land (See Crusader Hospital), the Order came to be known also as Knights Hospitallers.
 Three decades after the end of the Crusades the Knights of St. John settled in Rhodes (1310), and later on the island of Malta (1530), on account of which they also came to be known as The Knights of Malta.
 Napoleon expelled them from Malta in 1798, but the Order still exists today and is known as The Sovereign Military Order of Malta.
 Through an agreement with the Maltese Government, the knights today still enjoy the exclusive use of Fort St. Angelo in Malta, where they host historical and cultural activities related to the Order.